snapp-incubator/crafting-table/README.md

 }
 ```

-With `crafting-table` you can create a functions to query to database as below.
+You can create a functions to query to database using `crafting-table` as below.

 Syntax:
 ```bash